rdk/p2rank/misc/tutorials/new-feature-evaluation-tutorial.md

 (It was used mainly for algorithms that predict just from sequence because it is the most natural -- or rather, the easiest.)
 Considering 2. can give a useful hints while training and optimizing new model to be better at 1.

-Why are residue metrics inadequate?
+Why are the residue metrics inadequate?
 See the discussion on 'Residue-centric versus pocket-centric perspective' in the [paper](https://doi.org/10.1186/s13321-018-0285-8).

 Note: residue metrics are available only when P2Rank is executed in residue mode (`-predict_residues 1`).